jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 <img src="images/linkapplications.png" width="600"> <br/>

 To create the Application Link:
-1. In Bitbucket Server go to **Administration** > **Application Links**.
+1. In Bitbucket Server, go to **Administration** > **Application Links**.
 2. Enter the application URL (see Application Link details page) and select **Create new link**.
 3. Select **Continue** on the warning message.
 This is not a problem.
 4. Complete the form:
    - Application Name - Enter a name for your Jenkins instance.
-   - Application Type - Leave as Generic Application
+   - Application Type - Leave as Generic Application.
    - Service Provider Name - Enter ???
 Or same as description???
    - Consumer Key - See Application Link details page.
    - Shared secret - Enter the secret you created when registering Bitbucket Server as a consumer.
    - Request Token URL - See Application Link details page.
    - Access token URL - See Application Link details page.
    - Authorize URL - See Application Link details page.
-   - Create incoming link - leave unchecked.
+   - Create incoming link - Leave unchecked.
 5. Select **Continue**.

 After a moment, your Jenkins instance will appear in the list of linked applications.